-- Uses valid, reliable, nondiscriminatory child focused assessment procedures and instruments to document (a) eligibility for IDEA services; (b) child’s strengths and family strengths and needs; and (c) child and family progress as a result of interventions.
+- Use valid, nondiscriminatory child-focused assessment procedures and instruments to document a) eligibility for IDEA services, b) child and family strengths and needs, and c) child and family progress as a result of interventions.

-- Identifies and includes evidenced based practices on the intervention plan (IEP/IFSP).
+- Identifies and includes evidence-based practices on the intervention plan (IEP/IFSP).

-- Uses evidenced based practices during interventions with a child, family and/or other caregivers/teachers.
+- Uses evidence-based practices during interventions with a child, family, and/or other caregivers and teachers.

-- Incorporates evidenced based practices across learning opportunities (activities and routines) within the child’s home, community, and classroom.
+- Incorporates evidence-based practices across learning opportunities (activities and routines) within the child’s home, community, and classroom.

-- Uses evidence-based accommodations, modifications, and adaptations to enable a child to participate and learn in inclusive school, community, and home environments.
+- Uses evidence-based accommodations, modifications, and adaptations to enable a child to participate and learn in inclusive school and community environments.

 - Systematically collects and uses data to monitor the child and family progress to revise intervention plans as necessary and document intervention effectiveness.